AI Assistant Overview

 Plugins

-Plugins are best understood as the available use cases or operations available to the Copilot in the customer’s environment.
-These plugins form the building blocks of the Copilot’s response, and are specialized for doing specific tasks.
-As an example, there are several plugins which together serve ticketing related use cases in the Copilot: Display ticket plugin, Resolve ticket plugin, Reopen ticket plugin, Add comment to ticket plugin, and Handoff options plugin (covers ticketing as well as other handoff options such as live agent)
+Plugins are best understood as the available use cases or operations available to the Assistant in the customer’s environment.
+These plugins form the building blocks of the Assistant’s response, and are specialized for doing specific tasks.
+As an example, there are several plugins which together serve ticketing related use cases in the Assistant: Display ticket plugin, Resolve ticket plugin, Reopen ticket plugin, Add comment to ticket plugin, and Handoff options plugin (covers ticketing as well as other handoff options such as live agent)

 Custom plugins